 So, this is our guide for hiking the famous Tre Cime di Lavaredo loop.
 I tried to cover all the details, but if I forgot something and you have any additional questions, feel free to leave a reply below and I’ll try to help.
 Enjoy your hike!

-READ ALSO: Lago di Sorapis Hike (another extremely nice hike in the Dolomites!)
+READ ALSO: Lago di Sorapis Hike (another must-do hike in the Dolomites!)

 - Hiking in the Dolomites – Best Hikes